leodlabs/kuduairo-translator-api/README.md

  - Open a Pull Request describing your implementation
  - Wait for a review (I'll review ASAP)

-If you wants to become a organization member, just dm me on Twitter
+If you want to become a organization member, just dm me on Twitter